AI-Hypercomputer/xpk/README.md

 - [Google Cloud Managed Lustre](#managed-lustre)

 ### FUSE
-A FUSE adapter lets you mount and access Cloud Storage buckets as local file systems, so applications can read and write objects in your bucket using standard file system semantics.
+A FUSE adapter lets you mount and access Cloud Storage buckets as local file systems, so workloads can read and write objects in your bucket using standard file system semantics.

 To use the GCS FUSE with XPK you need to create a [Storage Bucket](https://console.cloud.google.com/storage/).